Dry skin brushing has been done for centuries in Ancient Greece and especially in the holistic medicine of Ayurveda from India.

 How to Dry Brush:

 - Use a dry body brush before showering or bathing.
 Brush your dry skin using long strokes; always brush towards the lymph nodes and heart.
 Some people may prefer to use small circular movements, which is OK too, but try both ways so you can see what feels best for you.
-Start at your chest, and be sure to brush over the lymph nodes located mainly around the neck, armpits, your tummy, groin, inner elbows, wrists, behind the knees and ankles.
+Start at your chest, and be sure to brush over the lymph nodes located mainly around the neck, armpits, tummy, groin, inner elbows, wrists, behind the knees and ankles.

 - We need to start at the clavicle.
 It’s our main drain, and if it’s backed up like a traffic jam, then the lymph can’t flow.
 Giving it a gentle nudge by dry brushing will help it to get moving, unclogs the jam and allows drainage from our head to happen.

-- We always want to get the flow going towards the heart, so once we open the traffic jam, we brush our armpits and then our arms towards our heart.
+- We always want to get the flow going towards the heart, so once we open the traffic jam, we brush our armpits and then our arms towards our hearts.
 We start at the top of the arm and slowly work down the arm to clear the area, then brush back up to help drain the lymphatic system.
 Bringing everything to the lymph nodes or heart area.

 - Brush in a clockwise direction over your belly (this helps to improve digestion!) and then brush up towards your heart.